 Stages of the treatment process include primary settling, activated sludge, final clarification, ultraviolet disinfection, excess flow treatment, sludge production and handling facilities.

-Biosolids/sludge produced during the treatment process is anaerobicly digested to reduce both its volume and provide reduction of pathogenic organisms.
-Final Biosolids are then dewatered with centrifuges, and land applied on local area farm fields.
+Biosolids/sludge produced during the treatment process is anaerobically digested to reduce both its volume and provide a reduction of pathogenic organisms.
+Final biosolids are then dewatered with centrifuges, and land applied on local area farm fields.

 We receive many requests for tours of the Wastewater Treatment Facility.
 Tours are tailored to the interest level of the groups, ranging from local youth groups to environmental professionals.
 Please call 630-232-4060 to schedule a tour.
 Children are welcome with adult supervision.
 (602 Crissey Ave.)